 If you can do away with this in another method like compost, it will be better than throwing it in the garbage disposal.
 Pasta and rice expand when the water is in contact with them.
 It then gets stuck in the unit, causing clogs.

 Never put anything that is not food in the disposer.
-No utensils, dirt, sponges and scorching pads in the disposal.
+No utensils, dirt, sponges, or scorching pads in the disposal.

 Important Things to Remember